jobe-m/ownkeepass/README.md

 * Database can be directly closed from lock screen
 * Added elide mode to top menu label (fixes too long database path running out of the screen)

-Release 1.1.7 will add landscape orientation and Keepass 2 database read support.
-Just needs some minor fixes, translation updates and extensive testing;)
+Next upcoming stable release will be 1.2.0 which will add UI landscape orientation and Keepass 2 database read support.
+The next pre-releases 1.1.7+ will be used for testing and updating translations.
+If you want to help with testing please build by yourself from master branch or wait for the next pre-release version 1.1.7 on [openrepos.net] [1].

 Finally Keepass 2 database support is HERE!
 Current status:
 * Reading from a Keepass 2 database is finished and now working fine (merged back to master branch).
-Reusing database code from [KeepassX 2][3] project for that.
+Reusing database code from [KeepassX 2][3] project for that which is shared into this repository.
 * Searching in and writing to Keepass 2 database will be done in near future (will be done on keepass2 branch).
 It needs some redesign of the password entry save handling.

 Roadmap